maptimeLA/d3-foodpantries/README.md

 ![LA County neighborhoods](http://www.jschleuss.com/wp-content/uploads/2015/09/lacounty-hoods.png)
 We'll need a shapefile with polygons of neighborhoods to do this.
 Luckily, these shapes are available for free at the Los Angeles Times' [boundaries site](http://boundaries.latimes.com/sets/).

-I've already removed neighborhoods from Orange County and saved both files with NAD83 projection (EPSG:4269).
+I've already removed neighborhoods from Los Angeles County and saved both files with NAD83 projection (EPSG:4269).
 They can be found in step1/start.

 Open both shape files in QGIS and select Vector > Analysis Tools > Points in Polygon